Also I'm surprised Cloudflare hasn't shut them down like they do for other dodgy sites.

 You have invested in an idea that has been created by power structures through culture, that you are getting harmed by someone else's freedom.
 The people that will/want to support your work will do so out of a desire to do so, not because law says its right.

 Many people are deceived that law breakers are immoral and harmful to society, but I don't think that's the case.
-The people that care to much about copyright are too invested in demanding a return for their efforts.
-What ever happens to the priority of making the world a better place first and foremost and having faith that you will be compensated in some fashion for your efforts.
+Most laws are created to subjugate people, (I.E, take away there agency) Law's created by power structures which are ultimately designed to benefit the creators or supporters have done a very good job and convincing the subjugated that their interests align.
+Those that have been deceived by a system of laws that benefit the powerful are too invested in demanding a return for their efforts.
+What ever happened to the priority of making the world a better place first and foremost and having faith that you will be compensated in some fashion for your efforts?

 I was just trying to finish this writer’s corpus on a reread of their later material.
 It’s not that I’m cheap.
 I own a paper and audiobook copy of several of my favorite books.
 Including this author, so I’ve paid her twice.
 I just avoided the trap some of my friends long ago were falling into of hoarding books, by only keeping books I intend to read again.
 So any completionist tendencies have always been resolved via library or electronic editions.